-To the Board of Directors of Utica Harbor Point Development Corp.:
+To the Board of Directors of Utica Harbor Point Development Corp

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the business-type activities of Utica Harbor Point Development Corp.
-(UHPDC) as of and for the year ended March 31, 2020, and the related notes to the financial statements, which collectively comprise UHPDC's basic financial statements and have issued our report thereon dated August 18, 2020.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the of Utica Harbor Point Development Corp.
+(UHPDC) as of and for the year ended March 31, 2021, and the related notes to the financial statements, which collectively comprise UHPDC's basic financial statements and have issued our report thereon dated June 4, 2021.